Asana Health Benefits: Only if You Progress to Breathe Slower and Less

 Hundreds of years ago, when yoga was developed, people naturally breathed slower and less, 24 hours daily, 7 days a week.
 The postures that were developed back then were designed for people who had slow, easy breathing.
 Today’s yoga teachers encourage deep breathing which contradicts scientific studies that demonstrate how slowing down our breathing is the way to increase body oxygen.

 What kind of benefits arrive when yoga students slow down their breathing and reach higher body oxygen test levels?
-Learning postures is easier when yoga students eliminate mild hyperventilation.
+Learning postures are easier when yoga students eliminate mild hyperventilation.
 Benefits include higher concentration levels when body oxygen increases.
 Students have better nerve and muscle control, lose weight, sleep less, practice more, and hold postures longer with better oxygenation.
 It is easier to get into some asanas at normal body weights than it is at heavier weights.

 Benefits come from incorporating pranayama with asanas, says Volker, for example, having two breaths per minute during asana practices, and then gradually having longer and longer durations for this slow breathing when executing asanas.